 Autism belongs to a group of developmental disabilities called autism spectrum disorders.
 The name "spectrum" stems from the fact that these disorders affect each child differently.
 These disorders involve delays in the development of many basic skills, including the abilities to socialize or form relationships with others and to communicate effectively.
 Children with autism may also have intellectual disabilities and behavioral challenges.

 What Are the Symptoms of Autism?

-Symptoms of autism typically appear before a child is 3 years old and last throughout life.
+Symptoms of autism typically appear before a child reaches age 3 and last throughout life.
 Children with autism can display a wide range of symptoms, which can vary in severity from mild to disabling.
 General symptoms that may be present to some degree in a child with autism include: